mmbman/Katagiri/index.md

 ## Latest Updates

+**December 29, 2023**: Posted information on upcoming classes, and more.

 **December 26, 2023**: Posted rough draft of [Lay Ordination Lecture 6 of 7: Three Collective Pure Precepts](1986-04-26-Three-Collective-Pure-Precepts).

 **December 25, 2023**: Posted rough draft of [Lay Ordination Lecture 5 of 7: Receiving the Precepts](1986-04-12-Receiving-the-Precepts).